R11/WiiU_TitleSwitcherPlugin/README.md

 # Title Switcher Plugin for Wii U

-A plugin for the Aroma homebrew environment that allows you to switch between games directly from the Aroma config menu without returning to the slow Wii U Menu.
+A plugin for the Aroma homebrew environment that allows you to switch between games and apps directly from the Aroma config menu without returning to the slow Wii U Menu.

 ## Features

-- Quick game switching from Aroma's config menu
+- Quick game/app switching from Aroma's config menu
-- Lists all installed Wii U games alphabetically
-- Single-item browser with page navigation
+- Games organized alphabetically in categories: A-F, G-L, M-R, S-Z, # (numbers)
+- System Apps in separate category (including vWii Mode)
-- Excludes currently running game from the list
+- Excludes currently running title from the list
+- Press A to launch immediately

 ## Installation